 To the Chinese, the crow’s caw foretells misfortune even death, so some hooligans planned to get a tall ladder to demolish the nest on the top of the tree.

 “Why bother?
 Watch me!”
 Lu Zhishen walked towards the tree.
 He held the middle section of the tree trunk with his left arm and the bottom part with his right arm, then strengthened his back.
 The entire tree was uprooted and fell to the ground.

 All the hooligans were shocked by what they saw and came to their knees, begging him to take them as his disciples.

 Lin Chong Took Refuge at A Rundown Temple Amid Snowstorm

 Lin Chong was a handsome and talented kung fu man with a respectable job as a senior coach to 800,000 royal guards in the capital Dongjing.
 He also had a perfect family life – despite having no children, he and his wife loved each other dearly.

-One day when his wife went to a Buddhist temple to burn incense, she was approached by the son of Gao Qiu, a soccer star turned entertainment tycoon with a newly acquired military background, in charge of the capital’s sports and defence matters.
+One day when his wife went to a Buddhist temple to burn incense, she was approached by the son of Gao Qiu, a soccer star turned entertainment tycoon with a newly acquired military background, in charge of the capital’s sports and defense matters.

 The son was a playboy.
 With his father’s money and power, he had already got a group of pretty women in his private collection.
-Yet this time he was met with a fierce rejection and publicly condemnation.
+Yet this time he was met with a fierce rejection and public condemnation.
 Soon, Lin Chong hurried to the scene and saved his wife.